 The Somerset County Farmers' Market is unique because it is a producer-only tailgate market!
 They also offer educational programs to teach the community about the importance of food safety and nutrition, which supports the market's goal to provide locals with healthy foods and products.
 Your dinners will taste so much better with the fresh ingredients that you pick up!

 Springs Farmers' Market

 More than 80 local farmers and craftsmen gather at the Springs Farmers' Market and Flea Market to showcase their products.
-Browse fresh-picked produce, quilts, antiques, tools, jewelry and other flea market items.
+Browse fresh-picked produce, quilts, antiques, tools and other flea market items.
 You will also find artists displaying paintings and crafted artwork as well as new jewelry and one-of-a-kind woodwork items.

 Latrobe Farmers' Market